 - Life Stages Groups, which cover specific topics centered around the needs of young adults, middle adults, and those chosen by the patients themselves

-Recreation time: At Wilmington, participation in physical, social, recreational, cultural, and health maintenance activities is an important part of our patients’ day-to-day life at our center.
+Recreation time: At our center, participation in physical, social, recreational, cultural, and health maintenance activities is an important part of our patients’ day-to-day life at our center.
 Monday through Friday, we designate 90 minutes of recreation time, during which patients can take part in the following:

 - Big Book Study